tamarott/SinGAN/README.md

 SinGAN's results on BSD100 dataset can be download from the 'Downloads' folder.

 ### User Study
-User study images can be found in the 'Downloads' folder.
+The data used for the user study can be found in the 'Downloads' folder.

-'real' folder: 50 real images, randomly picked from the [places databas](http://places.csail.mit.edu/) 'fake_high_variance' folder: random samples starting from n=N for each of the real images 'fake_mid_variance' folder: random samples starting from n=N-1 for each of the real images For additional details please see section 3.1 in our [paper](https://arxiv.org/pdf/1905.01164.pdf))
+'real' folder: 50 real images, randomly picked from the [places databas](http://places.csail.mit.edu/)

+'fake_high_variance' folder: random samples starting from n=N for each of the real images

+'fake_mid_variance' folder: random samples starting from n=N-1 for each of the real images

+For additional details please see section 3.1 in our [paper](https://arxiv.org/pdf/1905.01164.pdf))

 ### Citation